diegofloriano/prompts-recipe-to-create-a-ebook/README.md

-# Projeto EBOOK Gerado por I.A.s
+# AI-Generated EBOOK Project

-Projeto com o objetivo de gerar um ebook digital com as facilidades das ferramentas de IA. todos os prompts seguem abaixo.
+Project aimed at creating a digital eBook using the capabilities of AI tools.
+All prompts used are listed below.

-## 💻 Tecnologias utilizadas no projeto
+## 💻 Technologies used in this project

 - [ChatGPT](https://chat.openai.com/)
 - [MidJourney](https://www.midjourney.com/app/)